Learning from Viral Information: Model

-An agent who does not see a news feed has no decisions to make.
-We therefore define a mixed strategy in the game to be $\sigma:\{-1,1\}\times\{0,...,K\}\to\Delta(\{0,1,...,C\})$, so that $\sigma(s,k)$ gives the distribution over the number of positive stories shared when the agent discovers the story $s$ and sees a news feed with $k$ positive stories out of $K$.\footnote{Agents cannot distinguish between different positive (or negative) stories in their news feeds.
-Moreover, which positive (or negative) stories they share does not affect subsequent agents' observations under the family of sampling rules we consider.} We will regard the space of mixed strategies as a subset of $\mathbb{R}^{C+1}$ with the standard Euclidean norm.
-Mixed strategies must satisfy feasibility constraints in terms of the available numbers of positive and negative stories to share, so $\sigma(s,k)$ cannot have values larger than $k$ or smaller than $C+k-K$ in its support for any $0\le k\le K.$ Note that we only need to discuss positive stories since the agent must always share $C$ stories in total.
+We define a mixed strategy in the game to be $\sigma:\{-1,1\}\times\{0,...,K\}\to\Delta(\{0,1,...,C\})$, so that $\sigma(s,k)$ gives the distribution over the number of positive signals endorsed when the agent has the private signal $s$ and sees a sample with $k$ positive signals out of $K$.\footnote{Agents cannot distinguish between different positive (or negative) signals in their sample.
+Moreover, which positive (or negative) signals they endorse does not affect subsequent agents' observations under the family of sampling rules we consider.} We will regard the space of mixed strategies as a subset of $\mathbb{R}^{2(K+1)(C+1)}$ with the standard Euclidean norm.
+Mixed strategies must satisfy feasibility constraints in terms of the available numbers of positive and negative signals to endorse.
+For each $0\le k\le K$, the support of $\sigma(s,k)$ is contained in where $L_k$ and $U_k$ are the lowest and highest feasible numbers of positive signals endorsed in a sample with $k$ positive signals.
+Note that we only need to discuss positive signals since the agent must always endorse $C$ signals in total.

-A simple strategy, which will play a central role in our analysis, is to follow the majority of the stories in the news feed (breaking ties in favor of the private signal): \begin{defn}

-The \emph{majority rule} is the strategy defined by $\sigma^{\text{maj}}(s,k)(C) = 1$ if either $k > K/2$ or $k=K/2$ and $s=1$, and $\sigma^{\text{maj}}(s,k)(0)=1$ otherwise. \end{defn} The majority rule is a pure strategy that either shares $C$ stories with the realization of $1$ or $C$ stories with the realization of $-1$, depending on the news-feed majority.
-Note the majority rule is feasible because we have assumed $C \leq K/2$.
-The majority rule needs not be an equilibrium strategy in general --- intuitively, it is only optimal when stories in agents' news feeds are more informative than their private stories.
+A simple strategy, which will play a central role in our analysis, is to follow the majority of the signals in the sample as much as possible (breaking ties in favor of the private signal) : \begin{defn} The \emph{majority rule} is the pure strategy that endorses the maximal feasible number of signals matching the sample majority.
+Formally, $\sigma^{\text{maj}}(s,k)(U_k)=1$ if either $k>K/2$ or $k=K/2$ and $s=1$, and $\sigma^{\text{maj}}(s,k)(L_k)=1$ otherwise. \end{defn} When $C \le K/2$, the majority rule either endorses $C$ positive signals or $C$ negative signals.
+For larger $C$, majority rule still always endorses $C$ signals, so it may endorse signals from both sides.
+The majority rule need not be an equilibrium strategy in general --- intuitively, it is only optimal when sampled signals are more informative than private signals.
 Nevertheless, it turns out the majority rule will help us understand the qualitative properties of equilibrium outcomes even when it is not itself an equilibrium.